A little bit about me...

 I am a wife and a dog mom.

-Things that make my heart smile... art, clouds in the sky and watching live animal cams (especially live bear cams).
-Although I am not currently able to do so, I also like traveling and gardening.
+Things that make my heart smile... art, clouds in the sky, rainbows after a rain and watching live animal cams (especially live bear cams).
+Although I am not currently able to do so, I also like traveling, gardening and crochet.

-I have enjoyed creating art (doodling, drawing and coloring) since childhood.
-For several years in my younger adult life I used to be a manicurist.
+I have enjoyed creating art (doodling and coloring) since childhood.
+For several years in my younger adult life I was a manicurist.
 My favorite part of that job was the nail art.
-I loved painting on nails and seeing my clients reaction.
+I loved coming up with new things to paint on nails.

 Painting digitally came later.
 It came about during a period of time when my husband and I were living in our small travel trailer.
-Between us, our three dogs (at that time) and all of our things that could possibly fit in our small 18ft travel trailer, space got crowded fast.
+Between us, our three dogs (at that time) and all of our things that could possibly fit in our small 18ft trailer, space got crowded fast.
 While I would occasionally still carve out a small area to use my watercolors I decided to try painting digitally on my iPad.
 I know that "digital" painting nowadays is often done using Ai or some kind of image editing/altering software.
 I use neither.
 My digital art is still hand drawn/painted by me and still takes me just as long to create.
 It is just drawn/painted on my iPad vs paper.
-When I paint digitally I will then have it professionally printed on high quality archival cotton paper (usually watercolor textured but sometimes a smooth texture).
+When I paint digitally I will then have it professionally printed on high quality archival paper (the same as I do for prints of my traditional watercolor).

 I still paint in both traditional watercolors as well as digital.
-Which way I choose to paint just varies depending on the current situation, the subject, and my mood.
+Which way I choose to paint just varies depending on the current situation and my mood.

 Thanks again for checking out my website and for your interest in my artwork.